hosikiti/musician-booker/README.md

 - Sorting and filtering musicians list by name, instrument, and availability
 - A default instrument for each musician to display in the list (currently, the first instrument is displayed, but it may not be the main instrument for the musician)
 - Using CDNs for dynamically resizing avatar images for better performance
+- Using a different database for production, such as PostgreSQL or MySQL, for better performance and scalability
 - Multi-language support for international users
 - Dark mode support for better user experience